accepton/accepton-apple/Example/Pods/Braintree/README.md

 If your app supports payments from PayPal:
 * `com.paypal.ppclient.touch.v1`
 * `com.paypal.ppclient.touch.v2`

+If your app supports payments from Venmo:
+* `com.venmo.touch.v2`

 For example, if your app supports PayPal, you could add the following:
 ```